fcdoc/doc/en/flashduty/conf/template.md

 <br><{{.DetailUrl}}|详情>|<{{.DetailUrl}}?ack=1|认领>
 ```

-## Zoom Robot
+## Zoom Bot
-- The message __can be sent with a length of about 4000 characters; any excess will be truncated before sending__
+- Message __can be sent with a length of about 4,000 characters.
+If it exceeds this length, it will be truncated and sent__
-- If the text contains `<br>`, during rendering, __empty lines will be removed first, and then `<br>` will be replaced with newline characters__
+- If the text contains `<br>`, when rendering, __the blank lines will be deleted first, and then `<br>` will be replaced with a newline character__
 - The message format **follows the Zoom message format** .
 The current robot application does not support Markdown .
 For other formats, please refer to the official website : [https://developers.zoom.us/docs/team-chat-apps/customizing-messages/](https://developers.zoom.us/docs/team-chat-apps/customizing-messages/)
-- If custom content is not set, the system default template will be used, displaying only key information:
+- If you do not set custom content, the system default template will be used, displaying only key information:

 ```
 {"head": {